 Let me preface this by saying I absolutely adore Emily Henry’s romances.
 However, People We Meet on Vacation was never quite it for me, and I think that’s because I read it when it came out so soon after a breakup, and the friends to lovers trope felt like a fantasy to me.

 So when People We Meet on Vacation came to the screen, featuring Tom Blythe and Emily Bader, of course I was going to watch it.
 I re-read the book last year, thinking perhaps my feelings about it might have changed with the passage of time.
 But they hadn’t.
 I appreciate that the film adaptation injects more comedy into the fateful car ride home from college that sealed the deal between Poppy and Alex.
 And I like the fact that it didn’t touch on every vacation Poppy and Alex went on in the book.
 It picked a few of the most memorable ones and really explored their time together as two messy souls with nothing and everything in common at the same time.
 It was less chaotic that way.
-Queue my Vogue-inspired sentiments.
+Cue my Vogue-inspired sentiments.

 “Home is where the person you love is, no matter where it is.”